pwwang/biopipen/docs/DOCS.md

 - `outfile:file`: The metrics file

 #### args
-- `bin`:     The picard executable, default: "picard CollectWgsMetrics"
+- `picard`:     The picard executable, default: "picard"
 - `params`:  Other parameters for `picard CollectWgsMetrics`, default: ""
 - `reffile`: The reference file, default: ""